wangerekaharun/StreamComposeAttachments/README.md

     )
 ```

-You're adding the functionality with a few lines on code :] But for now, let's have a look at some of the components on the `CustomUi`
+You're adding the functionality with a few lines on code :] But for now, you'll not be using the `MessagesScreen` component.
+Instead you'll build a custom one with the following code:

 ```kotlin
 @Composable